nemster/radix_pump/README.md

 This call returns the proceeds of the launch sale and starts the unlocking period.

-For random launched coins it is highly probable that this method must be called more than once, in different transactions, waiting a few seconds between them.
-Only when the creator gets the proceeds of the sale the pool has effectively reached the normal mode.
+For random launched coins this method must be called more than once, in different transactions, waiting a few seconds between them.
+Only when the creator gets the proceeds of the sale the pool has effectively reached the normal mode and all of the winners have been extracted.

+Depending on the launch type this method emits a `FairLaunchEndEvent` or a `RandomLaunchEndEvent` (only the last call).

 ### unlock